MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 Working with the example above, Jane must further divide these IP addresses across VIP pools and Kubernetes node IP pools:

-- 5 (2 for Kubernetes cluster API server and 3 for Kubernetes services) out of the 32 IP addresses for her VIP pool.
+- 5 (two for Kubernetes cluster API server and three for Kubernetes services) out of the 32 IP addresses for her VIP pool.
 - 27 (all the IP addresses for her Kubernetes nodes and underlying VMs, the load balancer VMs, and update operations) for her Kubernetes node IP pool.

 ### Splitting reserved IP addresses based on a DHCP network model